AxonFramework/extension-cosmosdb/README.md

 We'd like to help you out the best we can!
 There are a couple of things to consider when you're traversing anything Axon:

-* Checking the [reference guide](https://docs.axoniq.io/reference-guide/extensions/cosmosdb) should be your first stop, as the majority of possible scenarios you might encounter when using Axon should be covered there.
+* Checking the [documentation](https://docs.axoniq.io/home/) should be your first stop, as the majority of possible scenarios you might encounter when using Axon should be covered there.
 * If the Reference Guide does not cover a specific topic you would've expected, we'd appreciate if you could file an [issue](https://github.com/AxonIQ/reference-guide/issues) about it for us.